An Investigation of Stabilization Scaling in Finite-Strain Virtual Element Methods for Hyperelasticity

 \paragraph{}This result shows that the canonical VEM stability requirement on the projector kernel, expressed by (\ref{eq:vem_stabilization_inequality}), is equivalent to bounding the generalized Rayleigh quotient

-and, consequently, to requiring that all generalized eigenvalues of the pair $(\mathbf{S}_E,\mathbf{K}_E)$ remain in a fixed interval $[C_0,C_1]$, independently of the chosen basis of $\missingkernel$ (cf.\ (\ref{eq:eigenproblem}) and (\ref{eq:aux_rayleight_stab_ineq})).
-In this sense, the inequality is not merely an abstract coercivity statement.
-It is exactly a spectral equivalence condition between the stabilization-induced stiffness and the target (tangent) stiffness on the unresolved subspace.
+and, consequently, to requiring that every generalized eigenvalue of the pair $(\mathbf{S}_E,\mathbf{K}_E)$ remains in a fixed interval $[C_0,C_1]$, independently of the chosen basis of $\missingkernel$ (cf.\ (\ref{eq:eigenproblem}) and (\ref{eq:aux_rayleight_stab_ineq})).
+The inequality is therefore not merely an abstract coercivity statement, but a spectral equivalence condition between the stabilization-induced stiffness and the target tangent stiffness on the unresolved subspace.

-\paragraph{}The relevance of this result for the present work is twofold.
-First, it provides a practical diagnostic for stabilization choices: if the generalized eigenvalues spread significantly or drift outside an admissible interval, then the stabilization mis-scales some missing deformation patterns, leading either to spurious low-energy modes (loss of coercivity/poor conditioning) or to excessive penalization (stabilization-dominated response).
-Second, in finite strain the matrices $\mathbf{K}_E$ and $\mathbf{S}_E$ depend on the current Newton state $\mathbf{u}^*$, so the same spectral criterion applies locally in deformation and can be monitored across loading.
-This motivates the modal analyses in Section~\ref{sec:modal_analysis}, where generalized eigenpairs restricted to $\missingkernel$ are used to assess how candidate stabilizations distribute stiffness among unresolved modes, with particular emphasis on robustness under polygonal distortion and in the nearly incompressible regime.
+\paragraph{}Two consequences of this result are relevant to the present work.
+First, it provides a practical diagnostic for stabilization choices: if the generalized eigenvalues spread significantly or drift outside an admissible interval, the stabilization mis-scales some missing deformation patterns, leading either to spurious low-energy modes (loss of coercivity, poor conditioning) or to excessive penalization (stabilization-dominated response).
+Second, in the finite-strain setting the matrices $\mathbf{K}_E$ and $\mathbf{S}_E$ depend on the current Newton state $\mathbf{u}^*$, so the same spectral criterion applies locally in deformation and can be monitored along the loading path.
+This motivates the modal analyses in Section~\ref{sec:modal_analysis}, where generalized eigenpairs restricted to $\missingkernel$ are used to assess how candidate stabilizations distribute stiffness among unresolved modes, with emphasis on robustness under polygonal distortion and in the nearly incompressible regime.